A case study of tank blanketing valves

 The result of these internal R&D costs and efforts: If today’s technical and design optimizations of the Mankenberg tank blanketing valve DM 586 had already existed in 2018, approx. 40 % less acquisition costs would have been incurred on the customer side.
 Cost savings from which today’s tank farm operators take advantage.
 That is how industry works!
 And who knows what major order future tank farms will benefit from?
 Mankenberg GmbH, at any rate, will never stop optimizing itself and its portfolio.

 “We have been existing since 1885, and progress has always been a guiding principle at Mankenberg GmbH.”

-Axel Weidner – managing partner and great-great-grandson of the company’s founder.
+Axel Weidner – managing partner and great-grandson of the company’s founder.

 By the way, Mankenberg GmbH is involved in many other exciting projects with its tank protection valve solutions, among others for BASF, Oiltanking, Bayer Pharma, ExxonMobile, GlaxoSmithKline, Ratiopharm, Unilever and many more.

 Just ask the valve experts at Mankenberg GmbH if you wish to learn more about these tank protection systems.

 Do you like that article?
 Share it with your friends and colleagues.